HungYipNTT/axet-gaia-demo/Demo.md

 - Create the CRUD repository using Native SQL for search
 - Create the Postgres DB tables for the entity classes
 ## Testing:
-- Generate volume of testing data
+- Generate volume of testing data with difference use cases

 # Client's best practice:
 - All JPA entity classes should extend from an abstract audit classes, which have the audit fields: